duparq/hwa/atmel/avr/examples/README.md

 ATtiny45/85 devices.

 The `main.c` file of each example project gives informations about what it does and how you can test it.
-A Python application, usually named `main.py`, is provided in the directory of the examples that need to communicate with the host.
+A Python applicapion, usually named `main.py`, is provided in the directory of the examples that need to communicape with the host.

 A build system is also provided, that uses GNU Make and a few other GNU